Delabole

-Delabole (Delyow Boll) is a large village and civil parish in north Cornwall, England, UK.
-It is situated approximately two miles (3 km) west of Camelford.
+Delabole (Delyow Boll) is a large village and civil parish in north Cornwall, England, United Kingdom, which lies approximately two miles (3 km) west of Camelford.

-The village of Delabole came into existence in the early 20th-century; it is named after the Delabole Quarry.
-Three hamlets: Pengelly, Meadrose (pronounced "médroze") and Rockhead, and the hamlet of Delabole south of the quarry are shown on the earliest one-inch Ordnance Survey map of 1813.
-When the railway arrived, the station was named Delabole after the quarry, and the three hamlets were absorbed into Delabole.
+The village of Delabole came into existence in the early 20th century; it is named after the Delabole Quarry.
+Three hamlets – Pengelly, Meadrose (pronounced "médroze") and Rockhead – and the hamlet of Delabole, south of the quarry, are shown on the earliest one-inch Ordnance Survey map of 1813.
+When the North Cornwall Railway arrived, the station was named Delabole after the quarry, and the three hamlets were absorbed into Delabole.
 It is said to be the third highest village in Cornwall.
 Treligga military airfield and HMS Vulture II, an aerial bombing and gunnery range, were situated west of the village.

 Delabole lies within the Cornwall Area of Outstanding Natural Beauty (AONB).

 Toponymy

 The name Delabole derives from the Cornish language, as do the names of the hamlets of Pengelly and Medrose which comprise today's village.
 Delabole comes from the Cornish Delyowboll.
 The name "delyow" is the historic name for a local stream, and the word boll could come from two places.
 It could be a soft-mutation of the Cornish word poll (pool), however, it could be an incorrect mutation of toll (hole), which should mutate to doll.
 Therefore, the meaning could be extracted as 'pool on the delyow stream' or 'pit by the delyow stream'.
 As the name originally designated the quarry, either name would make sense, given the collection of water at the bottom of the quarry or the crater created.

 The names Pengelly and Medrose also come from the Cornish language.
 The original Cornish name of Pengelly is Penn-an-gelli.
 This construction uses the base words penn (head or end) and kelli (grove).
 As with many words in Cornish, when a preposition is added the initial letter is mutated.
 Therefore, kelli would become an gelli (the grove), giving the meaning 'end of the grove'.
 The name Medrose is also a descriptive name coming from medhros meaning 'middle of the heath'.

 The local names "Deli" (grid ref.
 SX 079,840), "Delinuth" and "Delamere" are also related to "delyow" which has the meaning "place of leaves" according to Craig Weatherhill.
 Delinuth and Delamere mean "new Deli" and "great Deli" respectively.